Women's Baker Boy Cap

 Synonymous with our name, the Rain Hat Collection, we have sourced the best baker boy caps that are waterproof and stylish.
-One is called Grace and is made of soft waterproof velour and has a cotton lining, perfect to wear year round.
-The other is called Maggie and is made of waterproof waxed cotton and has a fleece lining so is great for those colder days.
-Both styles of caps are made in the UK and show British craftsmanship at its best.
+We have baker boy caps made from a variety of materials, waterproof velour, waxed cotton and tweed including the beautiful Harris tweed which has been Teflon coated making it waterproof.
+All of our baker boy caps are made in the UK and show British craftsmanship at its best.
 Quality, style and practicality all rolled into one fabulous cap.

 How to wear a baker boy cap

 Baker boy caps can be worn with almost anything, dress it up or dress it down.
 The best thing is to keep it simple and stylish (KISS !)
 Its a classic cap with a modern vibe.
 By wearing a solid colour baker boy cap it can change your outfit from ordinary to extraordinary.
 A black baker boy cap goes perfectly with jeans and a jacket.
 Or choose a brighter colour and tone it in with your outfit, like our paralympic athlete Anne Wafula Strike has done with her wine coloured baker boy cap, Grace.

 Anne Wafula Strike wearing Grace in wine red